Skip to main content

 The Equal Employment Opportunity Commission (EEOC) has provided specific guidance on what “voluntary” means in this context.
 An employer cannot require participation, deny health coverage to non-participants, or take adverse action against them.
 Furthermore, any incentive offered must not be so substantial as to be coercive.

-While the ACA allows for incentives up to 30% of the cost of self-only health coverage for (and up to 50% for tobacco cessation), the application of these limits under ADA and GINA rules has been a subject of evolving legal interpretation.
+While the ACA allows for incentives up to 30% of the cost of self-only health coverage for health-contingent programs (and up to 50% for tobacco cessation), the application of these limits under ADA and GINA rules has been a subject of evolving legal interpretation.
 Employers must stay current on EEOC guidance to ensure their incentive structures are compliant.

 GINA introduces another layer of complexity, particularly regarding HRAs that ask about family medical history.
 This information is considered “genetic information.”
 A program can only request this data if it meets several strict criteria: